ml4design/ml4design.github.io/assets/notes/Lecture-2/Lecture-2.md

 To give some examples.
 The recommender system of Netflix will probably fall in the *minimal risk*  application.
 In the worst-case scenario, if the system does not work well, a user receives a recommendation for a movie they do not like: tough luck!

 Risks are considered *Limited* when the malfunctioning of the system might have effects that have some consequence, but they are not too problematic.
 For instance, a system that is designed to classify whether content is inappropriate fails 5% of the time.
 There is some risk: people can be offended or traumatized.
-But as long as these mistakes can be corrected in the future, it is fine. *High risk* are those systems where peoples’ lives (or livelihood or well-being) are in danger.
+But as long as these mistakes can be corrected in the future, it is fine.
+AI chatbots, spam filters, and customer management sustems fall into this category.

+ *High risk* are those systems that "either pose a health and safety risk or pose a risk to people’s fundamental rights".
 And here, the requirements are very strict.
-Think for instance, of decision support systems for deciding if someone should receive a mortgage; or applications in law enforcement or fraud prevention.
+The legislation includes in this category:

+- biometric identification and categorisation of natural persons
+- management and operation of critical infrastructure
+- education and vocational training
+- employment, worker management and access to self-employment (e.g. recruitment systems)
+- access to and enjoyment of essential public and private services and benefits
+- law enforcement
+- migration, asylum and border control management
+- administration of justice and democratic processes

+Note that the list of critical areas are still in discussion, and currently subject to variations.
+For instance, the Parliament is currently considering placing conversational and art-generating AI tools such as ChatGPT and DALL-E-2 in the high-risk category.

 *Unacceptable risks* happen in those situations where under no circumstances should it not be allowed for an A.I. system to operate.
+These include:

+- "subliminal, manipulative, or exploitative techniques causing harm"
+- "Real-time, remote, biometric identification systems used in public spaces for law enforcement"
+- All forms of social scoring

 Some people believe, for instance, that we should not be allowed to design a system for military purposes.
 Of course, other people disagree.

 ---